 I reached the meeting point, Jetski Cafe, at around 7 am as I was told.
 After setting up the gears and so on, I still had some time to walk around.
 I noticed that every time I plan to go to Seribu, whether the night before or in the early morning, it always rains but that day was a sunny day.

-“…we will do some coral planting on our second dive.
-We will collect some broken corals and…”
+” We will do coral planting on our second dive.
+We will collect some broken corals and..”

 I heard someone was talking from afar.
 “Ooh, briefing…” Quickly I walked over and joined them in the restaurant. “..but coral planting?
 Oh, so we will do some coral planting later?
 How to do?
 Ermm…Okay…should be okay.
 I will just follow their instruction.”
 I was talking to myself while listening to the briefing session.
 I often do that.
 Don’t be surprised.

 Besides the two open water students who also joined the trip for their open water test, I think I was the most inexperienced one.
 I remember someone asked me where I usually go diving and I was like, “Ermmm…..”
-I paused for quite long before I answered, “Depends on where I go.”
-That answer didn’t even actually answer the question and maybe sounded kind of arrogant instead which I hope the person didn’t think it that way.
+I paused for quite long before I answered.
+I couldn’t really think of one place immediately.
+“Seribu?”

 Coral Planting in Seribu